MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/win32-api-conventions.md

 ## Strings

-String out parameters are `LPWSTR` null-terminated strings.
-The requester allocates the string using `CoTaskMemAlloc`.
+String output parameters are `LPWSTR` null-terminated strings.
+The requester provides the string using `CoTaskMemAlloc`.
 Ownership is transferred to the requester and it is up to the requester to free the memory using `CoTaskMemFree`.

-String in parameters are `LPCWSTR` null-terminated strings.
+String input parameters are `LPCWSTR` null-terminated strings.
 The requester ensures the string is valid for the duration of the synchronous function request.
-If the receiver must retain that value to some point after the function request completes, the receiver must allocate an associated copy of the string value.
+If the receiver must store the value to some point after the function request completes, the receiver must give an associated copy of the string value.

 ## URI and JSON parsing

 Various methods provide or accept URIs and JSON as strings.
-Please use your own preferred library for parsing and generating the strings.
+Use your preferred library for parsing and generating the strings.

 If WinRT is available for your app, you may use the `RuntimeClass_Windows_Data_Json_JsonObject` and `IJsonObjectStatics` methods to parse or produce JSON strings or `RuntimeClass_Windows_Foundation_Uri` and `IUriRuntimeClassFactory` methods to parse and produce URIs.
 Both of methods work in Win32 apps.